1440isme/8-PuzzleAlgorithmVisualizer/readme.md

 ## Introduction

 The **8-Puzzle Visualizer** is a Python-based application that demonstrates various Artificial Intelligence (AI) search algorithms for solving the classic 8-puzzle problem.
 This program provides an interactive graphical user interface (GUI) to visualize how different algorithms explore and solve the puzzle.
-It supports both uninformed and informed search strategies.
+It supports uninformed search, informed search, and local search strategies.

 ## Features